 Presque Isle Bay/Erie Bayfront

-Year-round you will find Presque Isle Bay in use for a variety of sports and activities, and the large sprawling area is perfect for events.
+Year-round you will find the 5.8-square mile Presque Isle Bay in use for a variety of sports and activities, and the large sprawling area is perfect for events.
 Located adjacent to Downtown Erie, the bay is fairly shallow with an average depth of 20 feet, but is popular for swimming, sailing, crew, diving, kayaking, fishing, sailboarding, and waterskiing.
 And good news for sports planners: the waterfront is lined with marinas, public parks, piers, and Liberty Park Amphitheater, which can accommodate thousands of spectators.

 Sports: Crew, fishing, kayaking, sailing, triathlons, water sports